 The Land Without Evil - Awasi Iguazu

-Iguazu Falls, Northeastern Argentina
+Iguazu Falls, Northeastern Argentina, Argentina

 At a Glance

-Showcasing a diversity of wildlife, culture and natural landscapes, the Misiones region is rich with attractions and the program of activities on offer at Awasi ensures you make the most of your time here.
+Showcasing a diversity of wildlife, culture and natural landscapes, the Misiones region is rich with attractions and the programme of activities on offer at Awasi ensures you make the most of your time here.
 Accompanied by your private vehicle and guide, take to the jungle roads and experience the best of this stunning area, paying visits to archaeological sites, trekking through the forest, learning about the Misiones melting pot of cultures or enjoying a boat ride along the river, tucking into a sunset picnic alongside the falls themselves.

 There are 14 private villas at Awasi Iguazu, 13 standard villas and 1 master villa.
 All are raised above the jungle floor on stilts for minimum environmental impact and have been built using local woods and materials to help them blend in.
 Each boasts its own private plunge pool, an outdoor shower and spacious indoor living area, accommodating both families or couples.

 The one Master Villa at Awasi Iguazu spans 150 square meters, housing two bedrooms, a spacious living room and outdoor terrace with plunge pool.
-The interiors feature traditional textiles and baskets woven by the indigenous Guarani people, who still inhabit the region and are our neighbors.
+The interiors feature traditional textiles and baskets woven by the indigenous Guarani people, who still inhabit the region and are our neighbours.